If your cat eats the other cat’s food everybody loses. Why does this happen?

-To control the eating habits of the cat that steals the other cat’s food, you can get an automatic pet feeder with the capacity to dispense small amounts of food at a time, several times a day.
-This way you can control your chubby cat’s weight in case you are free feeding him/her now.
-This is an excellent solution to separate cats that need a different diet.
+To control the eating habits of the cat that steals the other cat’s food, you can get an automatic pet feeder with the capacity to dispense small amounts of food at a time, several times per day.
+This way you can control your chubby cat’s weight in case you currently free feed your pet.

-A different option is separating your cats in different rooms by installing an automatic pet door in the interior wall, panel or glass, depending on where you want to place the food for the skinny cat.
+SOLUTION #2: Separating your cats into different rooms by installing an automatic pet door in the interior wall, panel, or glass, depending on where you want to place the food for the skinny cat.